 EdD in Educational Leadership & Policy Studies

-Each year, the department admits a limited number of students who have earned the master’s degree and are seeking a demanding program of coursework and supervised inquiry into important questions.
+Each year, the program admits a limited number of students who have earned the master’s degree and are seeking a demanding program of coursework and supervised inquiry into important questions.

-Massachusetts state licensure as a principal or superintendent may be acquired at either the EdM, CAGS, or EdD levels with additional coursework, including supervised field experience.
+Massachusetts state licensure as a principal or superintendent may be acquired at the EdD level with additional coursework, including supervised field experience.